IBM Puts On A Big Data Viz Show, Streaming Real-Time Data About NYC

 The data on particulate matter in the air is fairly alarming; it reminded me of the daily scum I would find on top of the dog’s water dish when I had an apartment overlooking Lincoln Center Plaza, and made me fear for my lungs.

-The 12 minute free film, which runs approximately every 40 minutes, and for which you need tickets, is shown on 40 tall screens.
-It’s a lively narrative set-up to the idea of progress, though a kaleidoscope of images and introduces the concept of how data mining can be used to make cities better.
+The 12-minute free film, which runs approximately every 40 minutes, and for which you need tickets, is shown on 40 tall screens.
+It’s a lively narrative meant to show how data mining can make cities better, illustrated with a kaleidoscope of images.

 Short films by various data users like Bill Bratton of the NYPD and Glenn Lowry of MOMA seem static by comparison.